chardmuffin/FIGDES/README.md

 This is a passion project I worked on during the summer of 2020.
 Unfortunately the project cannot progress until I find the time to make sprites and art.

 ## Installation
 The game is accessible at [https://chardmuffin.github.io/FIGDES/](https://chardmuffin.github.io/FIGDES/) and should be playable from most browsers (not Internet Explorer).
-It should work on iOS 15+ on Safari and most Android devices.
+It does not currently work on mobile devices (unless you have a physical keyboard).

 ### Windows
 Alternatively, download the FIGDES.exe and FIGDES.pck files above and place them in their own directory if you are on Windows.
 Run the .exe file to start.